BONSAMURAIS/BONSAI-reproducibility/README.md

 ```

 ## Load Triples
-We now load all triples into virtuoso, using a script which can be executed through isql.
+We now load all triples into virtuoso, using a script that can be executed through isql.
 To download the script and import all graphs, use the following commands:
 ```bash
 git clone https://gist.github.com/IKnowLogic/c8069487db59827cd62ab3d7ebb132a5